 With the public's focus on civil rights and the demand for equal educational opportunity, researcher James S. Coleman was commissioned to examine the extent of school segregation, the indicators of opportunity, how well the students learned, and to give an assessment of the relationship between student achievement and the kind of school the students attended.
-The Effective Schools Movement arose out of the controversy surrounding this type of study that used an input/output research model to evaluate educational opportunity (Mace-Matluck, 1987, 4).
+The Effective Schools Movement arose out of the controversy surrounding this type of study that used an input/output research model to evaluate educational opportunity (Mace-Matluck, 1987, p.
+4).

-Coleman's final report in 1966, Equality of Educational Opportunity known as "the Coleman Report," created new conflict over school resources.
-What the public heard was "that schools had little effect on students' achievement and success" (D'Amico, 1982, 4).
-When in fact, the report contained clear statements about "inferences" being made and that this commissioned team of researchers did "not include any recommendations" about policies or practices (Coleman, 1966, 5-6).
-Hence, the search for evidence that schools do make a difference began.
+Coleman's report in 1966, Equality of Educational Opportunity known as "the Coleman Report," created new conflict over school resources.
+What the public heard was "that schools had little effect on students' achievement and success" (D'Amico, 1982, p.
+4).
+When in fact the report contained clear statements about "inferences" being made and that this commissioned team of researchers did "not include any recommendations" about policies or practices (Coleman et al., 1966, pp. 5-6).
+Thus began the search for evidence that schools do make a difference.

-Those "effective schools researchers" set out to "demonstrate that some schools do have a beneficial effect on students' achievement and success, and to identify factors" in those schools (D'Amico, 1982, 4).
+Those "effective schools researchers" set out to "demonstrate that some schools do have a beneficial effect on students' achievement and success, and to identify factors" in those schools (D'Amico, 1982, p.
+4).
 They identified hundreds of schools successfully educating low socioeconomic students.
-And regardless of the warning of these early researchers "against using the findings as a recipe," the findings turned into a movement to make schools effective (17).
+And regardless of the warning of these early researchers "against using the findings as a recipe," the findings turned into a movement to make schools effective (p.
+17).

-By 1982, it was noted, "significant numbers of educational decision makers have concluded that the findings from research on effective schools are accurate and efficacious" (Edmonds, 1982, 8).
-And it was during this phase of the Effective Schools Movement - with some questions still unanswered - that another education movement came down upon the nation from the federal level.
+By 1982, it was noted, "significant numbers of educational decision makers have concluded that the findings from research on effective schools are accurate and efficacious" (Edmonds, 1982, p.
+8).
+And it was during this phase of the Effective Schools Movement-with some questions still unanswered-that another education movement came down upon the nation from the federal level.

-"The Excellence Movement muscled its way on stage between 1980 and 1983, emboldened by political changes and spurred by threats of international business competition, this top-down educational reform campaign threatened to sweep aside the more modest Effective Schools Movement" (Mace-Matluck, 1987, 18).
+The Excellence Movement muscled its way on stage between 1980 and 1983, emboldened by political changes and spurred by threats of international business competition, this top-down educational reform campaign threatened to sweep aside the more modest Effective Schools Movement.
+(Mace-Matluck, 1987, p.
+18)

-Coming into vogue in the business world were views expressed in In Search of Excellence by Tom Peters and Robert H. Waterman.
-They raised public debate resulting "in a spate of national studies on excellence in education, following the release of the 1983 report of the National Commission on Excellence in Education," A Nation at Risk (Watt, 2005, 4).
+Coming into vogue in the business world were views expressed by Tom Peters and Robert H. Waterman in In Search of Excellence.
+They raised public debate resulting "in a spate of national studies on excellence in education, following the release of the 1983 report of the National Commission on Excellence in Education," A Nation at Risk (Watt, 2005, p.
+4).
 Again, the country adopted an industry model for its education system.

-The Excellence Movement is based on a Total Quality Management (TQM) model, which "gradually evolved inspired by the Japanese management philosophy called "Company Wide Quality Control" (Dahlgaard-Park, 2006, 16).
-But businesses saw a "high failure rate with implementation of TQM and excellence models"(17).
+The Excellence Movement was based on a Total Quality Management (TQM) model, which "gradually evolved inspired by the Japanese management philosophy called "Company Wide Quality Control" (Dahlgaard-Park, 2006, p.
+16).
+But businesses saw a "high failure rate with implementation of TQM and excellence models" (p.
+17).
 They then explored implementation processes and learned from their early failures.

-The education system stayed focused on standards and monitoring outcomes based on standardized testing.
-The Excellence Movement became the Standards Movement and its philosophy remains our cornerstone of U.S. education reform.
+Conversely, the education system stayed focused on standards and monitoring excellence based on standardized testing.
+The Excellence Movement became the Standards Movement and its guiding principles became the cornerstone of U.S. education reform.